BenMedeiros/GamingProcessMonitor/Docs/README.md

 # Gaming Process Monitor

 ## Overview
 The Gaming Process Monitor is a PowerShell module designed to monitor CPU usage on a per-core basis.
 It logs the data to text files for further analysis.
+Additionally, it includes a KeyLogger and an automatic module version update feature.

 ## Features
 - **CPU Monitoring**: Monitor overall CPU usage and per-core usage.
 - **Automatic Logging**: Logs data to timestamped text files.
+- **KeyLogger**: Captures keystrokes and stops monitoring when a specific keyword is typed.
+- **Automatic Module Version Update**: Automatically increments the patch version of the module when changes are detected.

 ## Functions
 ### Start-CPUMonitor